victor-perez-rodriguez/Kaggle-Competitions/README.md

-# My Projects:
+# Kaggle Competitions:
-- Predicting House Prices (Kaggle)
+- Predicting House Prices
-- Survival in the Titanic (Kaggle)
+- Survival in the Titanic